 We’ve all been Ron Weasley, gazing longingly out of the library window at a clear, forget-me-not blue sky.
 Those ‘enticing wafts of summer’ will just have to wait, alas…

 Harry Potter frequently struggled to get proper bedrest during exam time.
-Again, yes, he was also pitting his wits against a genocidal Dark wizard hellbent on his grisly murder.
+Again, yes, he was also pitting his wits against a Dark wizard hellbent on his grisly end.
 But still.
-When he could get to sleep, he even dreamed about exams.
-And as a wise man once said, if you worry, you suffer twice.
+When he could get to sleep, he even dreamed about exams, among other things.
+And as a wise man once said, if you worry too much, you just end up suffering twice.

 When Professor Trelawney theatrically declared that ‘the fates’ had revealed to her that ‘the Orb’ would probably come up on the Divination exam, Hermione quite rightly snorted.
 If you, as a teacher, are setting the exam questions either give us a proper clue (like good old Professor Flitwick) or give it a rest.

 ‘I never feel you perform as well in exams if you’re not a bit nervous,’ says Hermione.
 Sadly, it’s true.
 While nerves can scupper your chances in a practical exam, they should also, quite rightly, scare you into opening a textbook beforehand.

 Hufflepuff’s Hannah Abbott had an exam-stress-related breakdown in Herbology class.
 Fortunately, Madam Pomfrey was on hand with a Calming Draught.
 Assuming you’ll likely struggle to lay your hands on said potion, might we suggest yoga or herbal tea?

 You don’t have time off!
 The weekend is not a weekend as you understand it, and the Easter break (in particular) at Hogwarts is a time to do more work, not less.
 The audacity!